 Jessi Beyer is an award-nominated speaker, #1 best-selling mental health author, and founder of the Aspiring Author Incubator, through which she helps entrepreneurs take their book from idea to published in less than five hours a week so they can get it into the hands of their perfect readers.

-Named a 2020 “Young Entrepreneur to Watch” by IdeaMensch, she has been featured in dozens of media outlets, including Best Company, Thrive Global, and Elite Daily, and has spoken to thousands of people across the country through groups like Penn State University and Leadercast NOW.
+Named a 2020 “Young Entrepreneur to Watch” by IdeaMensch, she has been featured in dozens of media outlets, including Best Company, Thrive Global, and Elite Daily.
+She has spoken to thousands of people across the country through groups like Penn State University and Leadercast NOW.

 Outside of her professional life, she is a K9 search and rescue handler and proud pet mom.